-Samples are prepared from HQ and NQ diameter drill cores (63.5 mm and 47.6 mm core diameter).
+Samples are prepared from HQ (63.5 mm) and NQ (47.6 mm) diameter drill cores.
 The sampling procedures described in this section reflect MGLIT's current Standard Operating Procedures (SOP).

 Sample intervals in the mineralized zones are defined based on one metre.
 Mineralized samples must have a minimum length of 1.00 m and a maximum length of 1.50 m.
-In some specific situations, samples shorter than 1.00 m can be selected.
-The SOP describes these situations in detail.
+In some situations, samples shorter than 1.00 m can be selected; the SOP describes these situations in detail.

-Outside the mineralized domains, the sampling definition is 1.50 m, and samples can range from 1.00 m to 3.00 m.
+Outside the mineralized domains, the sampling definition is 1.50 m, and samples can range from 1.00 to 3.00 m.